jpeyemi/SimPhyNI/README.md

 ## Overview

 **SimPhyNI** (Simulation-based Phylogenetic iNteraction Inference) is a phylogenetically-aware framework for detecting evolutionary associations between binary traits (e.g., gene presence/absence, major/minor alleles, binary phenotypes) on microbial phylogenetic trees.
-This tool leverages phylogenetic infromation to correct for surious associations caused by the relatedness of sister taxa.
+This tool leverages phylogenetic infromation to correct for spurious associations caused by the relatedness of sister taxa.

 This pipeline is designed to: